 A tunneled central line is a central venous catheter that is tunneled under the skin.
 A central line allows medicines, nutrition, blood products, and fluids to be given into a large vein.

-A central line, also known as a central venous catheter, is a thin tube placed into a large vein that leads to the heart.
-Learn more about central lines.
+A central line (central venous catheter) is a thin tube placed in a large vein and used to give medicines, fluids, or nutrition and take blood samples.
+Learn about central lines.

 A subcutaneous (implanted) port is a central venous catheter located completely under the skin, usually in the chest.
 Medicine and other treatments are given through the port using a special needle, called a Huber needle.